midhunpmadhav/data_structures/README.md

 b.
 Linked List:
 1. Reversal of singly linked list (with/without recursion)
-1. Reversal of doubly linked list (with/without recursion)
+2. Reversal of doubly linked list (with/without recursion)
+3. Find loop in a singly linked list
+4. Find the middle node of a singly linked list

 c.
 Graph:
 1. Breadth first search (BFS) using recursion